projectM-visualizer/projectm-eval/docs/Expression-Syntax.md

 ### Variable and Function Names, Limits

-Variable and function names are generally case-insensitve, making `variable` equivalent to `vArIaBlE`.
+Variable and function names are generally case-insensitive, making `variable` equivalent to `vArIaBlE`.

 Any text in expressions - starting with either a letter from a to z or an underscore, followed by more of these characters and also numbers from 0 to 9 - is first checked to be a built-in function.
 If it is not a function, the